Effects of Hurricane Katrina in New Orleans: Direct effects

-Communications failures
+Damage to communication infrastructure

-Coordination of rescue efforts in the aftermath of Katrina was difficult because of the disruption of the communications infrastructure.
-Cellular service and the Internet were inoperable because of line damages, destruction of base stations, or power failures, even though some base stations had their own back-up generators.
+Phone and cellular service were inoperable because of line damages, and with more than 1000 base station sites being impacted.
+Some base stations had their own back-up generators but the long duration of power outages exceeded their capabilities.
+Mobile-phone providers encouraged people to use text messages instead of voice calls because "text messages are sent in small 'packets' of data, using less bandwidth."
+The loss of communications infrastructure affected coordination of rescue efforts.
 In a number of cases, reporters were asked to brief public officials on the conditions in areas where information was not reaching them any other way.
+Eight days after the storm, telephone company BellSouth Corp. estimated it would take four to six months to restore service in New Orleans.

 All local television stations were disrupted.
 Local television stations and newspapers moved quickly to sister locations in nearby cities.
 New Orleans CBS-affiliate WWL-TV was the only local station to remain on the air during and after the storm, broadcasting from Baton Rouge.
 Broadcasting and publishing on the Internet became an important means of distributing information to evacuees and the rest of the world, with news networks citing blogs like Interdictor and Gulfsails for reports of what was happening in the city.
 Amateur radio provided tactical and emergency communications and handled health-and-welfare enquiries.
 By September 4, a temporary communications hub was set up at the Hyatt Hotel in downtown New Orleans.

-The first television pictures out of New Orleans shown on national TV were from Houston’s ABC owned and operated KTRK which flew its helicopter to New Orleans in the days after the storm.
+Starting two days after Katrina, the video footage out of New Orleans shown on national television was from a helicopter normally used for Hollywood movies.
+The Federal Aviation Administration directed a single pool helicopter to gather feeds to safeguard rescue aircraft in the area.